Postprocessor

 Sets the type of statistics VTK file to rectilinear (r) or unstructured ( u) |

-fieldVtkFileType |
+fieldVTKFileType |

 r/u |

-Sets the type of snaptshots VTK file to rectilinear (r)or unstructured ( u) |
+Sets the type of snapshots VTK file to rectilinear (r)or unstructured ( u) |

 homogeneousDirs |